 Chopped romaine from Yuma, Arizona, has caused a large multistate breakout of E.coli, according to the CDC.

-So far, there have been 35 confirmed cases of the illness across 11 different states.
-22 of the cases resulted in the patients being hospitalized.
+As of April 20th, there have been at least 60 confirmed cases of the illness across 16 different states.
+31 of the cases resulted in the patients being hospitalized, per The Washington Post.

 Symptoms of E. coli typically begin two to eight days after consuming the bacteria, although most patients become ill three or four days after consumption.
 Symptoms include severe stomach cramps, diarrhea and vomiting.